garridoo/crsphere/README.md

 [parallel.sh](https://github.com/garridoo/lsphere/blob/master/parallel.sh): custom script to run bash functions in parallel in a multi-core machine.

-[assembly_stats.R](https://github.com/garridoo/ljsphere/blob/master/assembly_stats.R): R script used to generate assembly statistics as well as GC and k-mer spectral projections.
+[assembly_stats.R](https://github.com/garridoo/ljsphere/blob/master/assembly_stats.R): R script used to generate assembly statistics as well as GC and *k*-mer spectral projections.
 The output of this script contains clean assemblies (all contigs < 1,000 bp are removed) as well as a PDF file containing a report which was used to manually inspect for likely contaminated assemblies.

 ### Additional scripts